 Koiwai Farm is an eco-friendly farm that seeks to minimize its environmental footprint while producing delicious dairy products, hosting seasonal events, and educating the public.

-- The interesting events and workshops
+- The popular guided tours and workshops

 - The incredible dairy products